subpop/mcp_linux_ssh

 }

 Copies a file from the local machine to a remote system using rsync.
-This tool automatically preserves file attributes (permissions, timestamps, ownership) and creates backups of existing files on the remote system.
+Preserves file attributes (permissions, timestamps, ownership) and creates backups of existing files on the remote system.

 Parameters: